bohops/GhostBuild/README.md

 GhostBuild is designed to help security professionals perform ethical and legal security assessments and penetration tests.
 Do not use for nefarious purposes.

+## Defensive Considerations

+- MSBuild is a signed binary that can be used to execute unsigned code for Application Control and EDR bypass.
+- Disable MSBuild.exe (with Application Control solution) if it does not serve a business purpose.
+- Monitor MSBuild.exe execution events if it does serve a business purpose.

 ## Credits

 - [@harmj0y](https://twitter.com/harmj0y) -  security researcher and primary author of GhostPack